LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/report-builder-user-guide-standard.md

 ## Accessing Report Builder

-Brands can access Report Builder through the LiveEngage UI, from the Messaging Real-time Dashboard, Queue Health Dashboard, and Campaign Dashboard.
+Brands can access Report Builder through the LiveEngage UI, from the messaging real time dashboard, queue health dashboard, and campaign dashboard.

 To access Report Builder:

-1. Log into LiveEngage using your Campaign Manager or Agent Manager credentials.
+1. Log into LiveEngage using your campaign manager or agent manager credentials.
 2. Open the dashboard by clicking the drag down icon (![drag-down.png](https://lh3.googleusercontent.com/FJzUSAZRlXUJ0CLLE40iwM-R-n7gkcPXZYXTMZAb5PASBtRWYBDkgJuVgWdfkGQP_t_5_sV3BGFqeFn2h5R_SF2Hl96IO4eDz_cbfBnQC-ici-54BAfBSl_9AQ7vbQDrISXyL_Pv =16x12)).
 3. Click the Report Builder icon (![report builder icon.png](https://lh6.googleusercontent.com/IFfTBqbjNNzr9nPvukZWTSb5dfz-LVS1WzilvDi7ZWArOsXuV5RC4dZ5iqZHd8II0LWoJS177iaa8NtW8OMdD7bma384IN05z6KSIprW9SWR2VnnZ03c3-IWn0mYIj1RaqhDL2by =30x35)) on the left of the screen.
 A new tab is opened.
-4. Click **Shared Reports**.
+4. Click **shared reports**.
 Two folders are displayed:
    * **LE predefined dashboards**: All available predefined LiveEngage dashboards.
-   * **My Account**: Reports that have been designed specifically for your account.
+   * **My account**: Reports that have been designed specifically for your account.
-   * **Analytics RB Reporting**: Customized dashboards created by LP for brands with a Customer Success Offering package.
+   * **Analytics RB reporting**: Customized dashboards created by LP for brands with a customization package.
 5. Click on a folder to view the available reports inside.

 **How to video:** [**Getting started**](https://bcove.video/2vj2Sid)